 Battery against any school personnel by a student is a level I violation of the Code of Student Conduct.
 A student who deliberately and knowingly commits an act of battery against school personnel shall be suspended from school.
 The principal shall recommend expulsion and will offer to assist the staff member in pressing such charges as are appropriate.
 Subject to federal and state mandates, any student charged with a violation of section 784.081, F.S. (assault, aggravated assault, battery, or aggravated battery upon a school employee) shall be removed from the classroom immediately and suspended or placed in an alternative school setting pending disposition.
-Any student found to have committed a violation of section 784.081, F.S. shall be expelled or placed in an alternative school setting for a minimum period of one year.
-[F.S.
-1006.13 (4)]
+Any student found to have committed a violation of section 784.081, F.S. shall be expelled or placed in an alternative school setting pending (4)]